rwinkhart/network-redundancy-fuzzer/README.md

 # Network Redundancy Fuzzer (NRF)
-NRF is a simple utility that randomly brings down interfaces/links on the host device.
+NRF is a simple utility that creates and removes routes from the routing table to simulate randomized link failure.

 It is meant to be used in conjunction with IP SLA on network devices to detect when the connection to the server running NRF is lost and interpret this as a signal to simulate device/link failure.
 This creates a central point for managing redundancy tests throughout a network.